National Security Advisor (India): Role

-The post of the NSA has high vested powers, and as such it is a highly prominent and powerful office in the Government of India.
+The post of the NSA has vested powers, and as such it is a prominent and powerful office in the Government of India.
 All NSAs appointed since the inception of the post in 1998 belong to the either Indian Foreign Service or to the Indian Police Service, and serve at the discretion of the Prime Minister of India.

 The National Security Advisor (NSA) is tasked with regularly advising the Prime Minister of India on all matters relating to internal and external threats and opportunities to India, and oversees strategic and sensitive issues on behalf of the Prime Minister.
 The NSA of India also serves as the Prime Minister's Special Interlocutor with China as well as the envoy to Pakistan and Israel on security affairs.

-The NSA receives all intelligence (R&AW, IB, NTRO, MI, DIA, NIA) reports and co-ordinates them to present before the Prime Minister.
+The NSA receives all intelligence (R&AW, IB, NTRO, DIA, NIA) reports and co-ordinates them to present before the Prime Minister.
 NSA is assisted by the Deputy National Security Advisors (Deputy NSAs).
 Currently, retired IPS officer Dattatray Padsalgikar, former R&AW chief Rajinder Khanna and retired IFS officer Pankaj Saran serve as Deputy National Security Advisors.
-The policy group is the main mechanism for inter-ministerial coordination and integration of inputs in forming national security policies.
-The group members include the NITI Aayog vice chairman, the cabinet secretary, the three military chiefs, the Reserve Bank of India governor, the foreign secretary, home secretary, finance secretary and the defense secretary.
+The Strategic Policy Group (SPG) is the main mechanism for inter-ministerial coordination and integration of inputs in forming national security policies.
+The group members include the NITI Aayog vice chairman, the cabinet secretary, the three military chiefs, the Reserve Bank of India governor, the Foreign Secretary, Home Secretary, Finance Secretary, and the Defence Secretary.

 In June, 2019 NSA Ajit Doval was elevated to the rank of Cabinet Minister with a second 5-year term.
+On 10 June 2024, he began his third term, again with the rank of Cabinet Minister.
+The position is "coterminous with the term of the Prime Minister, or until further orders, whichever is earlier".